mahowald/mahowald.github.io/_posts/2020-7-10-simulating-covid-2.md

 What I prefer to look at is the number of reported COVID-19 **deaths**.
 This information is, in my opinion, more reliable: we tend to notice and record when somebody dies, and it stands to reason that the majority of COVID-19 deaths would occur in a hospital setting where they are likely to properly attributed to COVID-19.
 (Note that it's likely that we [are still missing at least a few COVID-19 deaths this way](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html), based on looking at excess deaths over the same period historically.)
-The challenge with looking at deaths is, that doesn't tell us anything about infections directly---we need a model.
+The challenge with looking at deaths is they don't tell us much about infections directly---we need a model.

 SIR Models
 ----------